stiavnik/pchednode/README.md

 ## Features

-- Select between two RPC endpoints
+- Select between four RPC endpoints
 - Sends a JSON-RPC request (`get-pods`) and displays the response
 - Designed to be hosted on [Cloudflare Pages](https://pages.cloudflare.com/)
 - Future plans:
-  - Filter pods by disk space or other metrics
+  - Filter and sort pods by disk space, staked amount, and reliability score
-  - Display pod locations on a world map
-  - Add visualizations and sorting

 ## Deployment